 Mary Margaret White

-Mary Margaret White, a Mississippi Delta native, manages the business and development side of our nonprofit newsroom as executive director.
+Mary Margaret White, a Mississippi Delta native, manages the business and development side of our nonprofit newsroom as CEO.
 She works closely with foundations and donors to ensure reporters have the financial support needed to do their work.
 She also collaborates closely with our marketing and engagement teams to make sure all outreach and promotion aligns with our mission of public service journalism.
-Mary Margaret began working for Mississippi Today August 2017 as the organization’s marketing and branding manager and was named executive director May 2018.
+Mary Margaret began working for Mississippi Today August 2017 as the organization’s marketing and branding manager, was named executive director May 2018 and CEO in February 2020.
+She is a fellow in the 2020 Online News Association’s Women’s Leadership Accelerator.

-She currently serves on the board of Dream Note and is an advisory board member for the Center for the Study of Southern Culture.
+She currently serves on the board of the Craftsmen’s Guild of Mississippi and is an advisory board member for the Center for the Study of Southern Culture.

 “Journalism like ours — in-depth, multi-sourced with a human face — is essential to a positive trajectory for our state...The work we do at Mississippi Today serves our state in the most essential way: by ensuring citizens have the best information to make good decisions for their families and communities.”